With the launch of the new season, we would like to remind you of the fantastic events on offer to you as an ENO Supporter.

 For our Opera Circle Supporters and above, you can join us for dinner in the American Bar Restaurant where you can meet up with other Supporters and enjoy the relaxed atmosphere of our restaurant before heading into the auditorium for curtain up.
-Places are limited so when you book your tickets through the Development Department, make sure to reserve your place at dinner.
+Places are limited so when you book your tickets, make sure to reserve your place at dinner.

 During the interval, we will be serving dessert in the American Bar Restaurant for those who booked in for dinner.

 After the show ends, our Supporters are invited to join us in the Sky Bar for the post show party with members of the cast and creative teams.
 There will be wine, thank you speeches, the chance to meet our stars and of course, even more wine.
 You don’t need to book, just come along and join in the fun.

 Supporter activities at Opening Nights are a benefit of our Opera Circle Supporters and above.
 If you would like to find out more about becoming a member of our Opera Circle, give us a call at in the Development Office or speak to us at an event.
 We’d be more than happy to discuss all the ways you can be more involved.